 Where to next?

-Book your FREE Naturopathic Assessment Consultation to get you started.
+Book your free 15 minute discovery call with our Naturopaths to get you started.
 Consultations start at $57.

 We use the ‘Healthpoint‘ health fund rebate system in the clinic our accredited Naturopaths have current health fund provider status.
 This means if you bring your card to the consultation you can usually claim your rebate on the spot using our Healthpoint terminal, and only pay the gap on your consultation.
 This helps you see your health fund benefit sooner.